AdobeDocs/experience-manager-65.en/help/sites-deploying/upgrade.md

 AEM 6.0 introduced the new Jackrabbit Oak repository.
 Persistence Managers were replaced by [Micro Kernels](/help/sites-deploying/platform.md#contentbody_title_4).
 Starting from version 6.1, CRX2 is no longer supported.
 A migration tool called crx2oak needs to be run to migrate CRX2 repositories from 5.6.1 instances.
 For more information, see [Using the CRX2OAK Migration Tool](/help/sites-deploying/using-crx2oak.md).

-If Asset Insights is to be used and you are upgrading from a version older than AEM 6.2, assets must be migrated and have IDs generated through a JMX bean.
+If Assets Insights is to be used and you are upgrading from a version older than AEM 6.2, assets must be migrated and have IDs generated through a JMX bean.
 In our internal tests, 125K assets on a TarMK environment were migrated in an hour, but your results may vary.

 6.3 introduced a new format for the `SegmentNodeStore`, which is the basis of the TarMK implementation.
 If you are upgrading from a version older than AEM 6.3, this will require a repository migration as part of the upgrade, involving system downtime.

 Adobe Engineering estimates this to be around 20 minutes.
-Note that reindexing will not be necessary.
+Note that re-indexing will not be necessary.
 Additionally, a new version of the crx2oak tool has been released to work with the new repository format.

 **This migration is not required if upgrading from AEM 6.3 to AEM 6.5.**